Car accidents are among the most common dangers on Halloween night.

 Apart from other Halloween-related hazards that cause injuries, car accidents are the number one reason for fatal injuries caused on Halloween.

 Car Accidents Caused by Drunk Drivers

-The above mentioned statistics do not account for death caused due to distracted driving – one of today’s fastest growing concern and cause of car accidents.
-Distractions caused by the use of smartphones, texting, snap-chatting, using social media apps, and listening to music while driving cause about as much devastation as drunk driving does.
+The above-mentioned statistics do not account for death caused due to distracted driving – one of today’s fastest-growing concern and cause of car accidents.
+Distractions caused by the use of smartphones, texting, snap-chatting, using social media apps, and listening to music while driving causes about as much devastation as drunk driving does.

 The data is very alarming.
 It shows that there is a need for everyone to get more serious about on-road safety, on Halloween and other days as well.
 Here are some important steps to take this Halloween:

 - Maintain low speeds – Especially in residential areas, vehicle drivers should ensure they maintain a minimum speed and drive slowly, especially between 5:30 and 9:30 pm, a time when children are mostly out.

 - Avoid drinking and driving – Those who plan to indulge in drinking during the holiday should not even consider getting behind the wheel.
 Instead, opt for a taxi or other driving service, or designate a driver who will not drink and can drive you home safely.